mongodb/genny/examples/README.md

 run.
 The subdirectory future contains example workloads that use features not fully operational yet, or don't exist yet.
 This file provides a tour through some of those scripts, and also a tour of the basic syntax.

 A Tour of the example scripts
 -----------------------------

 These examples are all trivial workloads that illustrate different concepts or functionality supported by the tool.
+There are more complex examples described further down the page.

 - [sample1.yml](sample1.yml): Five node example.
 Inserts a document of one form, sleeps for a second, and